Tokyo: My first international experience

 I round the corner and the longggggggggest security line of my life.
 International people being patted down, the line moving at a snails pace.
 I'm dying.
 I'm sweating.
 And I'm about to cry.
 There was one extremely attractive security guy (welcome to Los Angeles) who made my wait a little better, by chatting me up with a killer smile and saying it was cool where I was going and how he thought it was admirable I decided to venture off solo.
 I tried to concentrate about getting my stuff through and yelled at him thank you as I made it through and ran to find my gate in a chaotic whirlwind.
 I made my flights with 5 minutes to spare and collapsed into my seat in the aisle.

 Since it would be my birthday the next day I was super excited that I would get two birthdays since I was crossing time zones.
 Two birthdays in Japan.
 I mean what more could a girl ask for?
 I would get one on the plane and one the next day.
 Well, turns out I calculated wrong, when I left it was August 9th and when we landed it was August 11th.
+The universe had skipped my birthday completely.
 That's what you get when you think you know everything.

 We finally landed at 7:30 pm and I was so ready to get off the plane.
 I made my way through customs after nervously filling out the paperwork.
-The way the English was worded on the customs forms was peculiar.
+The way the English was worded on the customs forms was peculiar so it took me while to translate what they had meant.
 I made it out without any real issues, found my bag and now had to figure out the intimidating task of navigating the Japanese railway.
 I went to the currency exchange and got a couple hundred yen.
 I had previously bought a bunch of Japanese apps on my phone (translator, subway system map, currency exchange converter) all of them which did NOT work without WI-FI.
 Which I ultimately learned, WI-FI would not be available throughout the length of my stay in Tokyo, besides Starbucks or a hostel.
 4G phones did not work (at the time) with Japanese WI-FI.
 (UPDATE: you can now access wi-fi in Japan) You can buy a disposable phone there, but really it's not that big of a deal.
 I survived without it.

 This lady patiently explained to me what rail stop to stand under, and how to get down there.
 I repeated it back about five times to make sure.
 I was headed to Asakusa, (pronounced a-sock-sa not a-sa-koo-sa) but because it was so late, I had to make a transfer.